 Fear the Walking Dead

 Speaking of The Walking Dead… If we are talking about that show, we can’t forget to also mention Fear the Walking Dead.
-The Walking Dead’s spin-off that also is enjoying quite the success with three seasons down and a minimum of another to go.
+The Walking Dead’s spin-off that also is enjoying quite the success with five seasons already under its belt.

 While The Walking Dead focuses on a group of people banding together to survive the zombie apocalypse that is in full swing.
 Its spin-off hones in on the events of the very beginning of this catalytical event.
 It is a prequel of sorts.
 Because Fear the Walking Dead centers on mother of two Madison Clark.
 Her two children Alicia and Nick and her fiancee Travis, as they and other like-minded people try to grasp what is happening around them.
 And how to last in a world that is overrun by zombies.